Feeding the house

 Rabbits

-meal.
-They can be served fresh, as well as tried, and are an excellent
+the flavor of a meal.
+They can be served fresh or dried, and they are an

-alternative to treats.
-Most herbs have medicinal properties.
-These properties
+excellent alternative to treats.
+Most herbs are known to possess medicinal

-skin in animals.
-Fresh herbs can be given to keep a rabbit healthy and
+system, muscles, and skin in animals.
+Fresh herbs can play a crucial role in

-can also be harvested in nature and dried, before feeding to a rabbit during
+can also be harvested in nature and dried for use during the winter months.

-the winter months.
-They should be picked in places that are not contaminated
+They should be picked in locations that are free from contamination by cat,

-by cat, dog or fox feces, and that are not treated with chemicals or
+dog, or fox feces, and that have not been treated with chemicals or

 pesticides.
-Many plants found outside contain toxic molecules that might be
+Many outdoor plants contain toxic molecules that could be harmful

-harmful, even fatal; it is this important to pick only those herbs that are
+or even fatal.
+Therefore, it is essential to only select herbs that are known

 herbs that rabbits like to eat